neolefty/kind-of-like-qwirkle/README.md

   It's too AI-centric.
 * Add network play.
 * Port to other platforms (Android, web, robo-vm)
-* ... talk to MindWare about permission?
+* ... talk to MindWare (publisher of Qwirkle) about permission?

-To run it,
+To run it using [Gradle](http://gradle.org/),

     $ git clone https://github.com/neolefty/kind-of-like-qwirkle
     $ cd kind-of-like-qwirkle
     $ gradle runSwing

 Or in an IDE: